MontealegreLuis/phuml/CONTRIBUTING.md

 ## Running phUML's test suite

-There's a group of tests that verify that the generated class diagrams didn't change.
+There's a group of tests that verify that the generated class diagrams did not change.
 Since there's a slight difference in the output between operating systems.
 It is recommended to run the whole test suite using the provided [Docker][4] container.
+In order to run the container you'll also need to have [Docker Compose][8] installed.
 The container mimics the environment in [Travis][5].
 Please make sure the tests pass in the container so you can be sure they will pass in Travis too.